 – Assess the insufficiency of current EMI standards to address this problem.

-– Develop new technical guidance relevant problem and coordinate with relevant standards groups.
+– Develop new technical guidance relevant to the problem and coordinate with appropriate standards groups.

 – Develop installation guidelines for mariners to minimize degradation from EMI to sensitive radio communications and radio navigation equipment on their vessels.